The TIG process is known for the finest heat control of any type of welding.

 - Cheap quality gas regulator

 With a reputation built over decades in the auto restoration tools business, Eastwood knows what you need from a TIG welder.
 The Eastwood TIG 200 AC/DC Welder offers dual 120 and 240 volt input and pulse width modulation.
 This is a true AC/DC TIG.
 AC welding brings the ability to weld aluminum, great for restoring and repairing engine accessory brackets.

-The Eastwood TIG 200 AC/DC Welder has a 60 percent duty cycle at 90 amps.
+Touted as an alternative to the Lincoln Square Wave 200, The Eastwood TIG 200 AC/DC Welder has a 60 percent duty cycle at 90 amps.
 The torch is an industry-standard WP-17 and it’s got a 12-foot connection to make reaching your work easier.
 Some users didn’t like the included foot pedal heat control, but there is a finger control and the foot pedal is also industry standard so you can replace it later with one you like.

 This machine features preflow and postflow gas control to make sure the shielding is in place before you strike an arc and the weld is still covered in gas after you stop for clean, strong results.
 The Eastwood TIG 200 AC/DC also has a 2T/4T trigger lock so you can run long beads without having to hold the trigger.

 3. Primeweld TIG225X TIG Welder

 - US-made CK17 torch

 - Manual is unreadable